-As I continue working on Project Tropical Garden 2.0, advising groups on industry trends, learning new skills and searching for my next great challenge, I am seeing increased demand for Amazon cloud and big data analytics skills.
+As I continue working on Project Tropical Garden 2.0, advising groups on industry trends, learning new skills, I am seeing increased demand for Amazon cloud and big data analytics skills.
 Having spent time at Microsoft, I am already familiar with Azure’s offerings.
 Now it is time to play with Amazon’s sea of web services.
 Since I worked with Amazon Redshift in the past, it seemed like a perfect place to start.

 AWS is a broad collection of global compute, storage, database, analytics and application services.
 If you have never evaluated or worked with Amazon before, you can get hands-on experience with it using a Free Tier Account for one year.

 Amazon Redshift is located in the Database section of AWS services.
 It integrates nicely with other Amazon services and a wide variety of business intelligence partner offerings.

 Amazon Redshift is relatively easy to learn, easy to load, and performs excellently.
 The technical architecture includes a combination of massively parallel processing (MPP) engines, columnar data storage, and optimized data compression encoding schemes that deliver rapid analytical queries.
 The cloud nature of Amazon Redshift enables quick, elastic scale, affordable data warehouse solutions that are accessible to small or large organizations.
 In the past, it was challenging and cost prohibitive to evaluate and purchase multi-million dollar data warehouse hardware that was almost immediately outdated.
 Even individual data enthusiasts can spin up truly powerful cloud data warehouses today in minutes as I did in this exercise.

 To get started, I followed the tutorial provided in Amazon’s Redshift online docs.